HerFri/Judo-The-Gentle-Way/README.md

 # Future features
-As a future feature a service could be implemented that automatically sends a newsletter or other additional informatiob via email to the user, if the option in the contact-form has been submitted to receive additional information.
+As a future feature a service could be implemented that automatically sends a newsletter or other additional information via email to the user, if the option in the contact-form has been submitted to receive additional information.

+# Accessibility
+For good accessibility `<arial-label>` and `alt`-attributes have been added to elements like links and images that do not provide sufficient information to support assistive technologies like screenreaders.

 # Technologies Used
 Following technologies have been used for building my website: